raphaeleg/janeAusten/posts/people/lord-byron.md

 ## Byron’s Decline

 Byron looked old and fat in 1818 but this soon changed because of the 19 year old Countess Teresa Gamba Guiccioli, the wife of an elderly but powerful diplomat Conte Alessandro Guiccioli.
 Byron was also known for being her gentleman –in-waiting.
 In a letter dated 1819, Byron made this claim: “You sometimes tell me I have been your first real love—and I assure that you shall be my last Passion.
 I may well hope not to fall in love again, now that everything has become indifferent to me.
 Before I knew you—I felt an interest in many women, but never in one only.
-Now I love you, there is no other woman in the world for me.”
-6 They stayed together until 1823.
+Now I love you, there is no other woman in the world for me.”<sup>6</sup> They stayed together until 1823.

 Byron journeyed to Greece to fight for the country’s independence from Turkish rule in 1823.
-Leigh Hunt gave an unflattering picture of a queer Byron in the Levant: “the Grand Signior is said to have taken him for a woman in disguise,” with hair "oiled and trimmed with all the anxiety of a Sardanapalus" and “delicate white hand…. holding a handkerchief, upon which his jeweled fingers lay embedded.”
-7 Byron succumbed to sickness and died at Missolonghi on April 19, 1824.
+Leigh Hunt gave an unflattering picture of a queer Byron in the Levant: “the Grand Signior is said to have taken him for a woman in disguise,” with hair "oiled and trimmed with all the anxiety of a Sardanapalus" and “delicate white hand…. holding a handkerchief, upon which his jeweled fingers lay embedded.”<sup>7</sup> Byron succumbed to sickness and died at Missolonghi on April 19, 1824.

 ## Legacy